pydicom/pydicom/doc/private_data_elements.rst

     >>> ds.remove_private_tags()

-This can also be helpful during interactive sessions, to remove a large number of lines from the display of a dataset, lines which may not provide useful information.
+This can also be helpful during interactive sessions when exploring DICOM files, to remove a large number of lines from the display of a dataset -- lines which may not provide useful information.